 If you like this sort of thing you might you might like my Theory and Methods Revision Mind Maps – designed to cover all areas of the theory aspect of the AQA’s sociology specification.
 Only $1.99

-You might also like to purchase my extensive no-nonsense revision notes, one set of which covers ‘research methods’ – over 50 pages of accessible, user friendly, exam-focused notes for only £0.99* – from iTunes, Barnes and Noble and Kobo.
+If you just want the research methods stuff, then you could purchase my extensive no-nonsense revision notes, one set of which covers ‘research methods’ – over 50 pages of accessible, user friendly, exam-focused notes for only £0.99* – from iTunes, Barnes and Noble and Kobo.

 *Price will fluctuate with the dollar exchange rate